techtutorapp/techtutor/src/tutorials/tut0.md

     </Info>
     <Title>This is the title of the slide</Title>
     <Dialogue>
         * Welcome to the tutorial!
+Search for "bruh" in the search bar.
-        * Click the button to unlock slide 2.
+        * Nice job!
+Click the button below to move on.
     </Dialogue>
 </Slide>
 <Slide>